 The “consumer-like experience” delivered by AI Service Desks cannot be down-played neither with remote workers capable to engage immediately (no waiting times) and using the channel and device of their choice – very consumer-like experiences.
 AI virtual agents come live at the click of a mouse or whisper of a word and capable to carry-over human-like, multi-turns conversations with a digital workforce.
 Conversing with AI virtual agents is like interacting with real service agents…this is how much Natural Language Processing (NLP) and Natural Language Understanding (NLU) technologies have improved over the last few years.

-AI virtual agents can be sympathetic to users while thorough in understanding their intents, and very effective in automating the end to end resolution of their problems, either by serving them highly-relevant knowledge in response to their requests, also known as conversational AI, or triggering directly from conversations simple to complex multi-domains workflows, end-to-end, also known as conversational RPA.
+AI virtual agents can be sympathetic to users while thorough in understanding their intents, and very effective in automating the end-to-end resolution of their problems, either by serving them highly-relevant knowledge in response to their requests, also known as conversational AI or triggering directly from conversations simple to complex multi-domains workflows, end-to-end, also known as conversational RPA.
 With such technology, most of today’s incoming demand to IT Service Desks can be offloaded and auto-resolved by AI virtual agents and leave the physical IT Service Desk agents (humans) to triage and resolve the fewer but more challenging problems.

-AI Service Desks bring tremendous value to the overall ecosystem of employees (internal and working remote), service agents, and customers; and it achieves it without any increase in enterprise OPEX spend — the more requests it can auto-resolve, the lower will be the total costs around IT support and customer services.
-Furthermore, the SaaS nature of AI Service Desks make them an ideal solution for times when no time is left for actions; it requires zero infrastructure to get up and running, and hence it can be quickly implemented and customized to meet any enterprise needs.
+AI Service Desks bring tremendous value to the overall ecosystem of employees (internal and working remote), service agents, and customers; and it achieves it without any increase in enterprise OPEX spending — the more requests it can auto-resolve, the lower will be the total costs around IT support and customer services.
+Furthermore, the SaaS nature of AI Service Desks makes them an ideal solution for times when no time is left for actions; it requires zero infrastructure to get up and running, and hence it can be quickly implemented and customized to meet any enterprise needs.